AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

      // True if the IndexType is node based in dir-direction. bool nodeCentered (int dir) const;

-Index type is a very important concept in .
+Index type is a very important concept in AMReX.
 It is a way of representing the notion of indices :math:`i` and :math:`i+1/2`.

 Box
 ---

-A Box is an abstraction for defining discrete regions of AMREX_SPACEDIM-dimensional indexing space.
-Boxes have an IndexType and two IntVects representing the lower and upper corners.
+A Box is an abstraction for defining discrete regions of :cpp:`AMREX_SPACEDIM`-dimensional indexing space.
+Boxes have an :cpp:`IndexType` and two :cpp:`IntVects` representing the lower and upper corners.
 Boxes can exist in positive and negative indexing space.
-Typical ways of defining a Box are
+Typical ways of defining a :cpp:`Box` are

+.. highlight:: c++

 ::